 What types of records do you need to keep?
 This depends on the nature of your business.

 But, you do need to have a record of some kind of every penny that you spend on your business and every penny that you take in.

 Also, while some expenses need to be backed up with a receipt, many smaller expenses (less than $75) don’t require a receipt.

 Pro tip: There’s a lot of super helpful accounting software packages, including those designed for individuals who are self-employed.
 These can help you maintain solid business records.
-Our favorite bookkeeping software for freelancers is QuickBooks Online.

 Need Extra Help with Taxes?
 Collective Can Help